kentseamons/byu-cs324-w2024/12-lab-proxy-iomultiplex/README.md

 If in the `READ_RESPONSE` state, loop to read from the proxy-to-server socket until one of the following happens:

+ (Note that the size of the response will not exceed 16384 bytes.)

  - you have read the entire HTTP response from the server.
 Since this is HTTP/1.0, this is when the call to `read()` (or `recv()`) returns 0,